 - The passenger should have stayed abroad for one year.

-- The gold has to be in the form of jewellery only.
+- It must be in the form of jewellery only.
 Gold coins, gold biscuits or gold bars cannot be part of the duty-free allowance.

 - The maximum duty-free allowance is Rs 50,000 (for men) and Rs 100,000 (for women).

-- Gold above this limit will be liable to customs duty.
+- Gold above this limit will be subject for customs duty.